South Africa struggles to adapt to lockdown after first coronavirus deaths

 “I don’t have money, now I am thinking what should I do?
 Because of this I will be stuck in the house with my babies and everyone and my wife,” street vendor Godfrey Thula told Reuters in downtown Johannesburg.

-The country’s first two deaths from the virus both occurred in Western Cape, 1,000 kilometres (620 miles) to the southwest, while total cases rose above 1,000 from 927 on Thursday, the health ministry said.
+The country’s first two deaths from the virus both occurred in Western Cape, 1,000 kilometers (620 miles) to the southwest, while total cases rose above 1,000 from 927 on Thursday, the health ministry said.

-That makes Africa’s most industrialised nation an epicentre of the outbreak on the continent, where 3,212 people have been infected overall, of whom 84 have died.
+That makes Africa’s most industrialized nation an epicenter of the outbreak on the continent, where 3,212 people have been infected overall, of whom 84 have died.

-President Cyril Ramaphosa, who took a virus test that came back negative on Wednesday, has been praised for ordering some of the toughest measures on the continent - including calling out the army to enforce the lockdown and criminalising deliberately spreading false information.
+President Cyril Ramaphosa, who took a virus test that came back negative on Wednesday, has been praised for ordering some of the toughest measures on the continent - including calling out the army to enforce the lockdown and criminalizing deliberately spreading false information.

 In one part of downtown Johannesburg close to the city’s townships, Reuters saw police sweep up 300 homeless people to take them to a shelter while crowds of people gathered to try to buy groceries or just amble on the streets.

-In Alexandria, local broadcaster eNCA showed pictures of bustling streets and long queues outside supermarkets.
+In Alexandra, local broadcaster eNCA showed pictures of bustling streets and long queues outside supermarkets.

 Ramaphosa, at a virtual G20 meeting, lobbied richer countries to help cushion the blow to Africa from a pandemic has killed over 21,000 people globally and devastated supply chains.